milkydelta/ProtoNeoSite/_tabs/archives.md

 ## Manga Book Club Reviews

 There's an MBC each Wednesday, and they have made reviews in past.
+I don't know if reviews are still a thing.

 [See those here](/categories/mbc/)

+## Other

+There are also other things.